-The romantic team up of Suda Masaki and Tsuchiya Tao is a surprising casting choice for Tonari no Kaibutsu-kun (My Little Monster - となりの怪物くん).
+The romantic team up of Suda Masaki and Tsuchiya Tao is a surprising casting choice for My Little Monster (Tonari no Kaibutsu-kun).

-Though I'm not surprised that the film partners for this LA chose Tsuchiya Tao.
+I’m not surprised that the film partners for this LA chose Tsuchiya Tao.
 The big surprise is that we often watch Sudacchi play weird, dark, even disturbing characters.
-And while a role reversal for Tsuchiya appeals to me, - I want Tao to play dark, even seductive types in the tradition of her Suzuki Sensei character - I also welcome Suda in Yamazaki Kento's playing field that’s why this role would showcase a different Suddachi.
+So, the transition can be fascinating.
+A role reversal for Tsuchiya appeals to me since I want Tao to play dark, even seductive types in the tradition of her Suzuki Sensei character.
+I also welcome Suda in Yamazaki Kento’s playing field that’s why this role would showcase a different Suddachi.

 So what’s the story about?

 My Little Monster focuses on the relationship between Shizuku Mizutani, who has absolutely no interests except in studying and her plans for the future, and a boy named Haru Yoshida, who sits next to Shizuku in class but rarely attends school.
 After Shizuku is tasked with delivering class printouts to Haru’s home, she meets Haru, who immediately greets her as a friend, starting their new relationship.
 Nicknamed “dry ice,” Shizuku is renowned as a girl who is emotionless and cold.
 However, when she met Haru she was touched by his innocence and his lack of knowledge towards human relationships.
 Though known as a violent and uncontrollable monster, Haru is actually kind and gentle.
 Haru immediately declares his love towards Shizuku, but it takes much longer for Shizuku to realize and accept her own feelings towards Haru.
 Together, as two previously unsocial beings, they help each other learn how to care for others and make friends.
 [Wiki]